clasen/WhisperMix/README.md

 # 🎙️ WhisperMix

-WhisperMix is a flexible module that provides an interface for transcribing audio using OpenAI's Whisper model or Groq's Whisper Large v3 model.
+WhisperMix is a flexible module that provides an interface for transcribing audio using OpenAI's Whisper model, Groq's Whisper Large v3 model, or local Whisper models.

 ## 📦 Installation